Brett-Trost-Lab/rfdiffusion-pipeline/README.md

 # Protein Binder Design

 ## Extracting Ligands and Cleaning PDBs
 Adapted from [PDB_Cleaner](https://github.com/LePingKYXK/PDB_cleaner).
 Clean PDBs and Ligands are outputed to the specified output path.
 The program will generate a cleaned PDB for all files in the specified folder.
+Example cleaned pdbs can be found in cleaning/clean_pdbs

 usage: `python cleaning/pdb_cleaner.py <folder-of-pdbs> <folder-for-output> <save_ligands(true/false)>`